-Additionally, the fluid integration of the Dr.UGraft ™ Revolution System keeps grafts hydrated in vivo, enabling the physician to continue making extractions with peace of mind.
+Additionally, the fluid integration of the Dr.UGraft ™ Zeus system keeps grafts hydrated in vivo, enabling the physician to continue making extractions with peace of mind.
 Rather than leaving grafts cut off from their blood supply, the fluid provides transitional sustenance for them.
 Once the physician is ready to collect the hair grafts via swiping, the fluid provides additional lubrication for an even easier process.

-Click here to learn how to become a Dr.UGraft provider:
+Click the button below to learn how to become a Dr.UGraft provider:

 Frequently Asked Questions – Dr.UGraft ™ Swiping Maneuver Avoids Poor Yield After Hair Transplant

 No, the Dr.UGraft ™ Swiping Maneuver does not damage grafts.
 Rather, it rescues them from the potential of failure due to desiccation (air exposure) or the use of mechanical instruments (forceps).
 This is how the swiping maneuver avoids poor yield after hair transplant.

 Why do some patients report losing grafts after hair transplant ?